apache/cloudstack-documentation/source/adminguide/reliability.rst

 .. note::
    This feature is only applicable to KVM clusters.
-It is not supported on for instance vmware or xen.
-For those hypervisor type the Host HA is left to the vmware-cluster or xen-pool respectively.
+It is not supported on for instance VMware or Xen.
+For those hypervisor types, the Host HA is left to the VMware-cluster or Xen-pool respectively.

 The user can specify a host as HA-enabled, In the event of a host failure, attemps will be made to recover the failed host by first